 What is Direct?

-Direct is a national encryption standard for securely exchanging clinical healthcare data via the Internet.
-It is also known as the Direct Project, Direct Exchange and Direct Secure Messaging.
-It specifies the secure, scalable and standards-based method for the exchange of Protected Health Information (PHI).
-It was developed in 2010 under a part of a federal project for standards-based healthcare communications.
+Developed in 2010 under a part of a federal project for standards-based communications, Direct is a national encryption standard for securely exchanging clinical healthcare data via the Internet.
+Also known as the Direct Project, Direct Exchange and Direct Secure Messaging, it specifies the secure, scalable and standards-based method for the exchange of Protected Health Information (PHI).

 Who uses Direct?